 This also enables you to experiment more with ECSQL by modifying the tutorial's ECSQL statements or by trying out your own ECSQL statements.

-Once you opened the iModel just type in the ECSQL (without a leading .) and hit Enter to execute it.
+Once you have opened your iModel, just type in the ECSQL and hit Enter to execute it.

 Try it yourself